Imagine living with a persistent cough that defies explanation, lasting not just for a few weeks, but for months or even years.

 Osha root: Nature's respiratory healer

-Osha root, known for its beneficial effects on the respiratory tract, increases blood flow to the lungs, improving oxygenation of the body’s organs.
-It also acts as a natural antihistamine.
+Osha root, known for its beneficial effects on the respiratory tract, increases blood flow to the lungs, improving oxygenation of the body's organs.

 - The information below is per-pack only